cham11ng/sagarchamling.com/content/blogs/training/introduction-to-containers/scaling-and-updating-applications/index.md

 ## Objectives

-In this lab, we will:
+In this lab, I will:

 - Scale an application with a ReplicaSet
 - Apply rolling updates to an application